Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/README.md

 - Instead, verify that the Sovendus integration is visible on the "Thank You" page of your store.

+- Ensure that the position of the Sovendus banner matches the position shown in the example image provided below.

 ## Example Image for Shopify App Integration

 ![Shopify-App-image](https://raw.githubusercontent.com/Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/main/Shopify-App.png)